-If you've no experience (or comfort) whatsoever with programming, rest assured that Gabe's and Carlos's projects are more complex than what we expect for this first problem set.
+If you've no experience (or comfort) whatsoever with programming, rest assured that Gabe's and Carlos's projects are more complex than what we expect for this problem.
 (Click See inside in Scratch's top-right corner to look at each project's underlying "implementation details.")
 But they do reveal what you can do with Scratch.

-In fact, for a gentler introduction to Scratch (and programming more generally), you might want to review some of the examples that we looked at in Week 0's second lecture and take a look at a few more, the "source code" for which can be found at http://scratch.mit.edu/studios/522341/.
-Allow me to take you on a tour, though feel free to forge ahead on your own if you'd prefer:
+In fact, for a gentler introduction to Scratch (and programming more generally), you might want to review some of the examples that you may have seen previously (and take a look at a few more), the "source code" for which can be found at http://scratch.mit.edu/studios/522341/.
+Allow David to take you on a tour, though feel free to forge ahead on your own if you'd prefer: